SWOT Analysis A Grid to Log Strengths, Weaknesses, Opportunities, and Threats

 It is even better if you use brainstorming to generate what you put in each box.
 If you use the benefits of team creativity you can do it either as a group in one place or use one of the many collaborative tools on the Web.

-What you need to be looking for is
+When working on your SWOT Analysis, you need to be looking for:

 - ways to capitalize on each strength or make each one stronger;